Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis: Conclusion

 \section{Conclusion}

 We developed a multiscale approach for optimizing Lipschitz continuous functions by solving discretized problems at progressively finer scales.
 Our convergence analysis establishes that both greedy and lazy variants achieve the finest-scale solution through per-scale descent combined with controlled interpolation error.
-The framework extends to linear and norm constraints and to tensor-valued functions.
+The framework extends to linear and norm constraints and tensor-valued functions.

-The explicit error bounds that we derive quantify the tradeoff between discretization granularity and solution accuracy, and prove that multiscale can outperform direct fine-scale optimization when the problem size and Lipschitz constant are sufficiently large.
+The explicit error bounds derived quantify the tradeoff between discretization granularity and solution accuracy, and prove that multiscale outperforms direct fine-scale optimization when the problem size and Lipschitz constant are sufficiently large.

 Several directions merit further investigation.
 Our analysis assumes a fixed number of base algorithm iterations at each scale.
 However, an adaptive iteration count that responds to convergence progress could improve efficiency.
-With regard to the discretization approach, the dyadic scheme might be replaced by adaptive grid refinement based on local Lipschitz estimates.
+With regard to the discretization, the dyadic scheme might be replaced by adaptive grid refinement based on local Lipschitz estimates.
 Second-order base algorithms present another avenue, though their cost would be better characterized in terms of linear system solves rather than gradient evaluations.
 Finally, interpreting the pointwise discretization as a discrete wavelet transform suggests generalizations to other wavelet expansions.